microsoft/bc2adls/SUPPORT.md

 issues before filing new issues to avoid duplicates.
 For new issues, file your bug or feature request as a new Issue.
 As this is a Github project, a self- service approach is encouraged- feel free to create pull requests with your changes.

-For help and questions about using this project, please feel free to write to bc2adls@microsoft.com.
-Please be aware that this is a proof of concept to only showcase the possibility to move data to the data lake.
+For help and other relevant questions about using this project, please feel free to write to bc2adls@microsoft.com.

 ## Microsoft Support Policy